wcv7/Roblox-GamePass-Door/README.md

 This Is A Simple Gamepass Door, It Only Allows People Who Own The Gamepass To Enter, Kind Of Outdated, But It Gives An Example Of How You Can Check If A Player Owns A Gamepass And If Not Then Request Them To Buy It.
 This Scripts Uses MarketPlaceService Which Requires You To Turn On {The Stduio Access to API Services} Option In The {Security} Section Of The {Game Settings}.

+If You Are New And Still Learning I Recommend You To NOT Look At Youtube Videos And To Try And Lookup Each Individual Thing You Are Trying To Use To Create Your Program.
+Use The Roblox Development Documentation For Information, It Includes Pretty Much Everything You Need To Develop Your Skills.